rylandg/myos/README.md

 [Dockerhub](https://cloud.docker.com/repository/docker/rylandg/myos)

+If you want your environment listed in the showcase, please submit a PR

 ## High Level

 Uses Docker + Docker Compose to provide a consistent and reproducible build environment.
 Base image assumes the minimum while still being useful out of the box.